 I’m asking the hard-hitting Halloween questions today and I’m looking for feedback!
 I’m also going to chat about my experience as both a trick-or-treater and a Halloween candy-giver.
 (And maybe as a candy eater too, ha).
 Plus, the thing we’re trying this year for the first time – DIY included!
-Anyways, if you haven’t figured it out, today’s post is all about halloween candy ideas!
+Anyways, if you haven’t figured it out, today’s post is all about Halloween candy ideas!
 (Or non-candy ideas too).

 – Note: This post contains affiliate links.
 See more information about affiliates here. –

 The questions I’m asking/answering/ranting about all have to do with Halloween candy.
 Like, how many pieces do you give per child?
 How much do you spend on candy?
-Do you try to spend per person (say 2$), or do you have an overal budget (say 50$) and stretch it for how many kids you get.
+Do you try to spend per person (say 2$), or do you have an overall budget (say 50$) and stretch it for how many kids you get.
 The one dollar per person seems reasonable, but doesn’t account for people who get hundreds of kids.
 How many trick-or-treaters do you normally get?!
 (PS: I included links below for typical spends per person).

 What’s your favourite Halloween candy?
 (I’m a chocolate bar person!).
 What about non-candy options?
 Do you give different candy based on the age of the trick-or-treater!?
 How early do you buy your candy?

 These are all things I’m wondering about as we approach my favourite holiday :)